 When choosing fresh russet potatoes, look for firm potatoes with no soft or black spots and no cuts.
-The skin should be taught, not wrinkly, with no eyes or sprouts.
+The skin should be taut, not wrinkly, with no eyes or sprouts.
 Depending on your location, russet potatoes can be grown almost year-round.

 How to Store Idaho Potatoes

 Keep potatoes in an open paper sack or basket, avoiding plastic.
 Store potatoes on their own, keeping them away from garlic and onion.

 When stored in ideal conditions, mature potatoes (not new or fingerling) can last for months.
 The trick is achieving ideal conditions in your home.
 Potatoes like dark, dry places with a cool temperature of 45-55 F. The fridge is too cold and moist, but many people's homes are too warm.
 If you have a dry cellar or basement that's naturally cool, store your potatoes there.
 If not, stick them in a dark corner at room temperature and use them within a week or two.

 Nutrition and Benefits

 Russet potatoes are low in fat and high in fiber, especially when the skin is left on.
 A baked potato provides more vitamin C and potassium than a banana, with 64 percent and 47 percent of the recommended daily value, respectively.
 They're also a good source of manganese and vitamin B6.